annali770/ML-Portfolio-using-Google-Trends-and-Tweets/README.md

  3. Incorporate predicted covariances into portfolio formation
  4. Find a better way to replace NA values (we forward filled)
  5. Create more informative visualizations

+ Please contact hlian@andrew.cmu.edu if you have any questions.